Trappe Digital LLC may earn commission from product clicks and purchases. Rest assured, opinions are mine or of the article’s author.

 The setup

 The setup to livestream all depends on the layout of seating at the diamond, the fences, where you sit, and what equipment you have.
-I like the setup where I use Switcher Studio on my iPad Pro to produce the show while sitting behind or near home plate.
+I like the setup where I stream from the GameChanger app on my phone, and on my iPad Pro I keep score while sitting behind or near home plate.
 Usually, I don’t stream from the iPad but use it to update the score and flip between camera angles.

 I put one iPhone behind home plate and another facing down the third-to-home baseline.
 Switcher then allows me to switch between the cameras based on game action.
 When the diamond has a soft net behind the home, I will stream from the iPad on a tripod.